The Gospel Is Not Being Preached in America Today

 How can you say that the gospel is not being preached in America’s churches, if you have not been to them all?

 The best that I can do is to form judgments out of my own personal experience in various churches over a long period of time, and from my many discussions during the past several years with numerous professing Christians online, and according to the similar experiences of my friends.
 Further investigation can be done to ascertain the state of evangelistic preaching by taking a representative sampling of other churches through means of a survey, and this is what I have done.
-I have been a Christian for twenty-six years and so have heard many sermons myself in various churches and over the Internet, but over the last three years I have surveyed approximately fifty churches by email, mostly conservative Reformed churches, posted several requests on social media, as well as made requests to friends.
+I have been a Christian for twenty-eight years and so have heard many sermons myself in various churches and over the Internet, but over the last three years I have surveyed approximately fifty churches by email, mostly conservative Reformed churches, posted several requests on social media, as well as made requests to friends.
 So far, I have had only one reply with a sermon that fits even the simple definition of “a strong presentation of the foundational gospel message that would be suitable for passing along to someone yet unconverted, something that contains clear definitions of sin and serves to convict the hearer of his guilt, calls the sinner to repentance, and shows him the way of forgiveness through faith in the atoning sacrifice of Jesus Christ.”
 This one sermon was not a stellar example of gospel preaching but it did contain these basic elements I specified.
 However, there are now 2.5 million sermons on sermonaudio.com, and so there should be many thousands of messages that fit this definition, yet specific requests to many churches and individuals has produced only one message that comes close to even this basic description of an evangelistic sermon.
 So while it may not be true in the absolute sense that the gospel is not being preached in America today, it is indeed a very uncommon occurrence and, as previously stated in this article, the fact that rare exceptions exist does not overturn the truth of the matter.

 Why do today’s ministers not preach the gospel in the confrontational and convicting way you describe, if it is necessary to do so in order to bring conversions?